MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/overview-model-driven-samples.md

 - [Fundraiser](#fundraiser)

 ### Asset Checkout
-Asset checkout provides self-service capabilities to reserve the tools and equipment your teams need to do their jobs, while accurately calculating available inventory and much more.
+Asset Checkout provides self-service capabilities to reserve the tools and equipment your teams need to do their jobs, while accurately calculating available inventory and much more.
 ![Asset checkout sample app](media/overview-model-driven-samples/asset-checkout.png)

 #### Solution components included in this sample app